Skip to main content

 Location: Abersoch, Wales

-Young man and woman, carrying surfboards on the beach
+Man and woman, carrying surfboards and walking out of the sea

 Abersoch Beach